History of Cusco: Independence

 The defeat of Túpac Amaru II did not diminish the libertarian concerns in Cusco.
 In 1805, conspired to undermine the Spanish might Gabriel Aguilar, Manuel Ubalde and other leaders.
 On October 9 and November 5, 1813, attempted to rise in arms in Cusco José and Vicente Angulo, Gabriel Béjar, Pedro Tudela and Juan Carvajal (Rebellion of Cuzco) seconded by Peruvian officers of the Royalist army linked to the Argentine patriotic army of Manuel Belgrano, who was fighting in Upper Peru.
 On August 3, 1814, they achieved their purpose, making the first proclamation of the independence of Spanish power and organized a military campaign in three fronts: Huamanga (Ayacucho), Arequipa and the Upper Peru, with Brigadier Mateo Pumacahua as revolutionary military chief.
 After a successful advance of several months the libertarian effort was frustrated by the military expertise of the Royalists, who defeated the insurgents in the Battle of Umachiri, on February 12, 1815.
 On April 21, in Cusco, Pumacahua and the main insurgent leaders were executed.

-On the eve of the independence, the Intendancy of Cusco, formed in 1784, included the provinces of Cusco, Abancay, Aymaraes, Calca-Lares, Urubamba, Cotabambas, Paruro, Chumbivilcas, Tinta (originally called Canas-Canchis), Quispicanchi and Paucartambo.
+On the eve of the independence, the Intendancy of Cuzco, formed in 1784, included the provinces of Cusco, Abancay, Aymaraes, Calca-Lares, Urubamba, Cotabambas, Paruro, Chumbivilcas, Tinta (originally called Canas-Canchis), Quispicanchi and Paucartambo.
 The population of the intendancy did not vary much in the independence era, from 216,282 inhabitants in 1796 (according to the census of Viceroy Francisco Gil de Taboada, who ruled the Viceroyalty of Peru during the reign of Charles IV of Spain), to 216,382 in May 1822, on the occasion of the elections to the first Republican Congress.

-The important harsh battles won led by the liberators the Venezuelan Simón Bolívar, Argentine José de San Martín and Venezuelan Antonio José de Sucre gives Peru independence from Spain, accomplished the July 28, 1821.